 The preview pane lets you analyze test results and navigate from a failed test's output to the code lines that originated the exception, all with a single click.

-You can also quickly profile the performance of unit tests from Visual Studio via JetBrains dotTrace Performance, a powerful .NET performance profiling tool and a part of ReSharper Ultimate.
+You can also quickly profile the performance of unit tests from Visual Studio via JetBrains dotTrace, a powerful .NET performance profiling tool and a part of ReSharper Ultimate.

-To profile tests, you will need to install dotTrace Performance.
-You will then be able to start profiling directly from the editor using the sidebar marks that ReSharper adds for test classes and individual tests.
+With dotTrace installed, you will be able to start profiling directly from the editor using the sidebar marks that ReSharper adds for test classes and individual tests.